KKnight99/SKTCore/README.md

 https://www.monetaryunit.org

-What is MonetaryUnit?
+What is SKT?
 ----------------

-MonetaryUnit is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
-MonetaryUnit uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-MonetaryUnit Core is the name of the open source software which enables the use of this currency.
+SKT is an experimental new digital currency that enables anonymous, instant payments to anyone, anywhere in the world.
+SKT uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
+SKT Core is the name of the open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the MonetaryUnit Core software.
+For more information, as well as an immediately useable, binary version of the SKT Core software.

 At this stage and while we conclude automated builds setup - precompiled binaries can be fetched from :
      https://drive.google.com/drive/folders/0B7NWoqhWP7wGSWMyRW5xNUpDREE?usp=sharing